 Admission of Attorneys Generally.

-The District Court Local Rules generally govern admission of attorneys to the Bankruptcy Court except when inconsistent with these Rules.
-Additionally, attorneys must register for CM/ECF as a pre-requisite to filing documents in this Court unless, upon motion, the Court waives the registration requirement.
+The District Court Local Rules generally govern admission of attorneys to the bar of the District of Vermont, including the Bankruptcy Court, and attorneys may apply for admission through the Bankruptcy or District Court.
+Once admitted to the bar of the District of Vermont, an attorney is admitted to practice for all purposes in both the Bankruptcy and District Courts.
+See General Order # 82.
+Additionally, attorneys must register for CM/ECF as a pre-requisite to filing documents in this Court unless the Court grants an attorney’s motion to waive the registration requirement.
 See Vt.
 LBR 5005-3; see generally Vt.
 LBR 9011-1.
 Any notice of appearance filed by an attorney who is not registered for CM/ECF must include a statement of consent to service by e-mail and include the filer’s e-mail address.

 Admission of Attorneys Pro Hac Vice.